m4ttr4ymond/cFS-Receiving-Socket/documentation.md

 1. They may arrive in any order
 2. There will be no dropped datagrams
 3. There will be no duplicated datagrams
 4. Datagrams for one state update will not be interleaved with datagrams for another state update.
-This
-6. States, tables, and the `.so` file each fit into one datagram.
+6. States, tables, and the `.so` file fit into one datagram each.
 7. No more than one set of datagrams will be in the buffer at once.
 7. Some datagrams may arrive much later than others